 This is an in-depth look at qualitative research and data analysis.
 It will teach you about the strengths and limitations of qualitative research, research design, and statistical techniques.
 You will look at major components of research and learn how to critically appraise them.

 This course will teach students about the development and influence of political, social, and legal contexts which impact organizations.
 As you learn about policies at the national, state, and local levels, you can develop political insight.

 Diversity and equity

 A course in diversity will provide students with knowledge about the challenges, opportunities, and complex structures of diversity on a global scale.
 It will teach you how to communicate with diverse audiences, lead diverse organizations, and to successfully implement organizational reforms.

 Depending on the institution, there may be an opportunity to choose a concentration within your doctorate program.
 This will give you additional knowledge about a specific area in education and be the content-specific subject of your dissertation.
 This can be chosen by you based on your interests, career goals, or academic plans.
 Some institutions may require relevant professional experience to be considered to acceptance to a specific concentration.

-This concentration is designed to educate students about research and theory behind educational psychology.
-You will gain assessment skills and advanced understanding of developmental psychology, cognition, diversity, and how they can be applied to learning settings.
+This concentration is designed to educate students about the research and theory behind educational psychology.
+You will gain assessment skills and an advanced understanding of developmental psychology, cognition, diversity, and how they can be applied to learning settings.